Learn about Z-Wave

 Z-Wave technology is simple: the more Z-Wave products you have in your smart home, the stronger your smart home network.
 Z-Wave enables smart home products like locks, lights, and thermostats to talk to each other.
 This creates the backbone of your smart home and enables you to use your smartphone or tablet to create one-touch scenes that help with daily activities like saving energy, keeping your home secure, looking after your loved ones, and being more comfortable.

-From its inception more than a decade ago in Copenhagen, Denmark, Z-Wave has remained committed to providing the interoperability between products and across leading brands to provide consumers more choice, reliability and security than any other Smart Home technology on the market.
+From its inception more than a decade ago in Copenhagen, Denmark, Z-Wave has remained committed to providing interoperability between products and across leading brands to provide consumers with more choice, reliability, and security than any other Smart Home technology on the market.
 Your investment is sound.

 Z-Wave products are designed to work together even as new generations of products come to market.
 Whether you are away for business or on holiday, or just simply at work down the street, you have full home control and access with Z-Wave.

 Easyto install and does not require any rewiring of your home’s current electrical.

 Trusted.The biggest brand names on the market use Z-Wave in their smart home products.